gauravbhand1611/oms-documentation/documents/retail-operations/available-to-promise/bopis-rule.md

 **Finalize Setup:**
    Once toggled on, these stores will automatically be added to the **PICKUP facility group**.
 All products available at these stores will now be eligible for in-store pickup.

-## Suppress Store Pickup from Channel
+## Suppress Store Pickup from Channel/ Configuration facility

 In this scenario, let’s assume the retailer wants to suppress store pickup from their US stores channel, allowing only customers in canada to pickup their orders from stores.
 Here’s how the retailer can set up this rule through the ATP app: